aritter/5539-Fall-2015-Project/README.md

 The purpose of the project is to give you the opportunity to interact with some of the datasets and methods discussed in the papers we are reading in class.

-In general it takes a lot of effort to get (gathering data, processing with NLP tools, etc...) so we are making several datasets available for you to use for the class project.
+In general it takes a lot of time and effort to build these datasets (gathering data, processing with NLP tools, etc...) before you can start doing anything interesting, so we are making several datasets available for you to use for the class project.
 You are highly encouraged, though not required to use these datasets.

 Freebase Data:
 --------------